- Arts and Design»

 Anyway, Daz Studio is where it all pretty much starts graphically.
 I create all my characters and scenes in the program.
 You can buy a lot of pre-made content on the DAZ website.
 It can cost you a bit of money over time.
 The main thing is to try to start out on a somewhat small scale at first.
 I do buy some pre-made content and customize some of it to build the scenes the way I want them.

 It can take a while to create a character in DAZ but once it is created, you can import it into any scene, so it is just a one-time thing.
 The same is true regarding the scenery.
 The only things left would be where you would place the characters within a scene and where you place the cameras.
 DAZ Studio uses cameras in a way that is similar to how a photographer would use one.
 Setting up a scene in DAZ Studio is similar to a photographer setting up a photo shoot.
 Although, it is cheaper to set up a scene in DAZ because you are only dealing with virtual sets and virtual models and actors that you don't have to pay.

-I have another article that I have written that covers some of the basic aspects of doing a strip.
+This article deals with more of the technical aspects of creating a comic strip as it pertains to the use of the software, and mostly as it pertains to DAZ Studio.
+I have another article that I have written that covers some of the other aspects of doing a strip.
 It covers some of the details you need to think about regarding the process of starting out.
-This article deals with more of the technical aspects of it as it pertains to the use of the software and mostly as it pertains to DAZ Studio.
 I will write more articles on the subject that may deal with the other programs I use, eventually.
 I just wanted to get this one out there so that anyone wondering if DAZ is a good program to try to do a comic strip in could get some information or assistance.

 The other article I wrote that pertains the tips on how to get started can be found at https://hubpages.com/art/Tips-on-Starting-an-Online-Comic-Strip

-Examples of the comic strip itself can be found at Punksters.net.
+Examples of the comic strip itself can be found at http://Punksters.net.
 I hope many of you can find this series of articles to be helpful.
 Thanks for reading.